-SOMIEDO NATURE PARK
+SOMIEDO NATURE PARK IN ASTURIAS

 Somiedo Nature Park spans five valleys – Saliencia, Valle del Lago, Puerto y Pola de Somiedo, Perlunes and Pigüeña – and the five rivers of the same name, covering an area of 283 square kilometres.